Theatre on Main Street

 For Black History Month, she performed as a lead in the play and Docudrama, Freedom Summer based on the 1964 true story of the Civil Rights movement.

 Jessica has produced, written, directed and performed in staged readings of original one act plays in The Root Collective's "The Nomad Series", presented at Bank Street and Cherry Lane Theatres, as well as the Mandalay Bar in NYC, for which she was a founding member of the emerging, 30 member not-for-profit collective of artists.
-Most recently, she produced, directed, designed sets, costumes and props for Theatre on Main Street's "Orpheus Descending".
+Most recently, she produced, directed, designed sets, costumes and props for Theatre on Main Street's "Orpheus Descending" and 'Godspell'.

 Her first independent film production, when skies are grey, directed by Lucas Ruderman, is based on the novella, Secret Places by Brittany Mae.
 Jessica produced the film, wrote the screenplay, cast and performed in the film.
 The film was selected for various national festivals, and was the recipient of several awards.